pragmatrix/BuildOnSave/README.md

 - Runs with Visual Studio 2015 only, barely tested, and highly experimental.
 - Some debug information is written to the Windows debug output, which can be monitored with [DebugView](https://technet.microsoft.com/en-us/sysinternals/debugview.aspx).
 - There is a menu named BuildOnSave in the Visual Studio menu bar.
-Right now it does nothing :)
+Right now, there is only one option that disables BuildOnSave.
+This is a per solution option.

 ## Download & Installation